sporksmith/walking-onions-wip/specs/AD-new-parameters.md

 From section 7:

-* `hsv2-index-bytes` -- bytes to use when sending an hsv2 index to look up a hidden service directory.
-Min: 1, Max: 40.
+* `hsv2-index-bytes` -- how many bytes to use when sending an hsv2 index
+  position to look up a hidden service directory.
+Min: 1,
+  Max: 40.
 Default: 4.

-* `hsv3-index-bytes` -- bytes to use when sending an hsv3 index to look up a hidden service directory.
-Min: 1, Max: 128.
+* `hsv3-index-bytes` -- how many bytes to use when sending an hsv3 index
+  position to look up a hidden service directory.
+Min: 1,
+  Max: 128.
 Default: 4.

 * `hsv3-intro-legacy-fields` -- include legacy fields in service descriptors.
   Min: 0.
 Max: 1.
 Default: 1.